-1. Purpose of the Social Security (Reserve) Fund
+1 Purpose of the Social Security (Reserve) Fund

-1.1 The Social Security (Reserve) Fund (the "Reserve Fund") is the mechanism by which contribution rates and ceiling changes which fund pension and benefit costs of the Social Security Fund are smoothed over time.
+- 1.1 The Social Security (Reserve) Fund (the "Reserve Fund") is the mechanism by which contribution rates and ceiling changes which fund pension and benefit costs of the Social Security Fund are smoothed over time.
 It effectively acts as a buffer to contribute towards the rising burden of pension costs as the Island faces up to the pressures arising from an ageing population.
 The Minister is responsible for the investment of the Reserve Fund's assets.
-The Minister for Social Security has responsibility for the development of a strategy to deal with meeting future pension provisions for eligible Islanders.

-- 1.2 The number of persons in receipt of a State pension as a percentage of the working population is expected to increase over time.
-The purpose of the Reserve Fund is to build up a reserve for the future provision of pension benefits for those currently in employment, so as to reduce the impact of higher pension costs on future generations, as well as to smooth contributions for social security benefits over time. - 1.3 Long-term growth is one of the main aims for the Reserve Fund; and therefore any income generated is re-invested.
-It is expected that there will be no requirement to draw on the assets of the Reserve Fund in the near term, and during this period there will continue to be net cash inflows.
+The Minister for Social Security has responsibility for the development of a strategy to deal with meeting future pension provisions for eligible islanders. - 1.2 The number of persons in receipt of a State pension as a percentage of the working population is expected to increase over time.
+The purpose of the Reserve Fund is to build up a reserve for the future provision of pension benefits for those currently in employment, so as to reduce the impact of higher pension costs on future generations, as well as to smooth contributions for social security benefits over time. - 1.3 Long term growth is one of the main aims for the Reserve Fund and therefore any income generated is reinvested.
+It is expected that there will be no requirement to draw on the assets of the Reserve Fund in the near term and during this period there will continue to be net cash inflows.

-- 2.1 In order to ensure that the Reserve Fund can work towards its objective of longer-term growth, its strategy is to place a high proportion of its assets in return-seeking investments. - 2.2 The longer-term strategic aim for the Reserve Fund is to invest within the parameters indicated below -
+- 2.1 In order to ensure that the Reserve Fund can work towards its objective of longer term growth its strategy is to place a high proportion of its assets in return seeking investments. - 2.2 The longer term strategic aim for the Reserve Fund is to invest within the parameters indicated below:-

 Asset Class Strategic Aim % Range %

-Equities 58 48 - 68
+Equities Bonds 58 5 48 - 68 2 - 8

-Bonds 10 8 - 12

 Cash 2 0 - 4

-Alternative Investments Class 30 15 - 35
+Alternative Investments Class 35 25-45

-- 2.3 As the Reserve Fund is subject to 3-yearly actuarial reviews, the outcomes may result in a need to redefine the investment strategy. - 2.4 Alternative assets may include allocations to the Property Pool, Hedge Fund Pool and Opportunities Pool.
-Due to the reduced liquidity of these asset classes, automatic rebalancing with ranges is not appropriate.
-Short-term movements away from strategic allocations are therefore permissible, either due to market movements or transitionally as positions are built.
-This will not be deemed to be a breach of Strategy, and the TAP are expected to keep asset allocations under review. - 2.5 In the case of allocations to asset classes where capital commitments are drawn over time; for example, the Opportunities Pool, a long-term strategic allocation will be an aspirational target which is built towards over time.
-Care will be taken to achieve the allocation; however, the asset allocations cannot be rigidly applied, and the TAP are expected to keep asset allocations under review. - 2.6 Specific cash limits, such as concentration limits or credit-rating limits, are to be dealt with at the level of the investment pool. - 2.7 Other asset class-specific limits such as concentration limits, leverage limits or country limits, will be dealt with at the level of the investment pool.
+- 2.3 As the Reserve Fund is subject to three yearly actuarial reviews the outcomes may result in a need to redefine the investment strategy. - 2.4 Alternative assets may include allocations to the Property Pool, Hedge Fund Pool, Opportunities Pool and Alternative Risk Premia Pool.
+Due to the reduced liquidity of some of these asset classes, automatic rebalancing with ranges is not appropriate.
+Short term movements away from strategic allocations are therefore permissible either due to market movements or transitionally as positions are built.
+This will not be deemed to be a breach of Strategy. - 2.5 In the case of allocations to asset classes where capital commitments are drawn over time, for example the Opportunities Pool, a long term strategic allocation will be an aspirational target which is built towards over time.
+Care will be taken to achieve the allocation however the asset allocations cannot be rigidly applied and the TAP are expected to keep asset allocations under review. - 2.6 Specific cash limits, such as concentration limits or credit rating limits, are to be dealt with at the level of the investment pool.

+2.7 Other asset class specific limits such as concentration limits, leverage limits or country limits will be dealt with at the level of the investment pool.